01 of 07

 Is Casa Velas Puerto Vallarta Right for You?

-If you prefer an intimate hotel to a teeming one, you'll appreciate the boutique nature of this property, which belongs to the Leading Small Hotels of the World.
+If you prefer an intimate hotel to a crowded one, you'll appreciate the boutique nature of this property, which belongs to the Leading Small Hotels of the World.

 However, if you insist on a beachfront location for your Mexico vacation, you may not like having to catch the shuttle to the resort's Ocean Club, where the sandy shore awaits.

 Two other drawbacks to be aware of are that there's really only one restaurant on the premises, so you might get bored on a longer stay.
-And there's a charge for in-room wi-fi.
+Also, there's a charge for in-room wi-fi.